kurovet/hello_world/README.md

 # hello_world
-well  i want ti learn this
+well  i want to learn this